liangzheng816/OfficeDocs-SharePoint/migration/Fileshare-to-ODSP-migration-guide.md

 In your planning, include how this transition to Microsoft 365 makes for a more collaborative experience for your users.

 Review how you use the content stored in your file shares today.
 Does the file belong to a single user, even though they might share it with others?
 If so, save it in your OneDrive.
 Your OneDrive is private by default, but you can share files with others.
-This option is particularly useful if you aren't working as a team yet.
+This option is useful if you aren't working as a team yet.

 If you're working on a file or folder intended for team consumption and collaboration, move it to a **shared library**, where team members have access by default.
 OneDrive gives you access to all your shared libraries in Microsoft Teams, SharePoint, or Outlook.
 When you need a new shared library for team files, you can create one right from OneDrive, add members, and start working together.